Individual teachers and

-now download, at no charge, the first four units of this title
+download, at no charge, the 14 units of this title

-to use with your students.
-Each section download is
+to print / photocopy for use with your own students.
+Each download is

 in

-PDF format, and contains all the pages in that section.
+PDF format, and contains all the pages in that unit.
 It also

 pages for use by your own students.